 The Alamo is not the only preserved symbol of history in this city.
 Block out a section of time to visit the free San Antonio Missions National Historic Park, which is actually four parks in one, each with its own historic mission.
 The entire park includes events regarding Spanish and Native American heritage and legacies, as well as plenty of photo opportunities and information.

 And that's just to start!
-When you stay in one of these Texas vacation rentals, you're in for an adventure of a lifetime, one that's full of thrills, history, and fun.
-Book today and experience the deep heart of Texas!
+When you stay in one of our San Antonio vacation rentals, you're in for an adventure of a lifetime, one that's full of thrills, history, and fun.

 Photo credit: Everett Historical via Shutterstock